benvonh/METR4202-Project/README.md

 # Launches the planner.py file which is the state machine
 # that controls the whole system
 roslaunch planner planner.launch

-# Launches the daemon that is essential for pigpio function
-sudo pigpiod
 ```

 # Package Overview